Baby John (soundtrack)

-Baby John is the soundtrack album composed by Thaman S for 2024 Hindi-language action thriller film of the same name, written and directed by Kalees and produced by Atlee, Priya Atlee, Murad Khetani, and Jyoti Deshpande under Jio Studios, Cine1 Studios, A for Apple Productions, and Vipin Agnihotri Films, starring Varun Dhawan, Keerthy Suresh, Wamiqa Gabbi, Zara Zyanna, and Jackie Shroff.
+Baby John is the soundtrack album composed by Thaman S for 2024 Hindi-language action thriller film of the same name, written and directed by Kalees and produced by Atlee, Priya Atlee, Murad Khetani, and Jyoti Deshpande under Jio Studios, Cine1 Studios, and A for Apple Productions, starring Varun Dhawan, Keerthy Suresh, Wamiqa Gabbi, Zara Zyanna, and Jackie Shroff.
 Irshad Kamil penned the lyrics of the songs.
 Adviteeya Vojjala penned the Malayalam lyrics of "Pikley Pom" and Sanskrit lyrics of "Hazaar Baar".
 This marks Thaman's solo Hindi debut as composer.
 The full music album was released on 14 January 2025 by Zee Music Company.

 Development and production

 Thaman S composed the soundtrack and the background score.
 Irshad Kamil penned the lyrics of the songs.
 Thaman will be making solo Hindi debut through this track.
 The production began in January 2024 and ended in September 2024.
 The choreography was handled by Shobi Paulraj and Brinda.

 The first single "Nain Matakka" sung by Diljit Dosanjh and Dhee.
 The song features Varun Dhawan and Keerthy Suresh with Dosanjh and Thaman making a special appearance in the song.
-The song marked Dhee’s maiden debut in Bollywood.
-Before the song announcement, Dosanjh was reported to be roped in for a party-track song in 5 November 2024 and confirmed on 21 November 2024.
+The song marked Dhee's maiden debut in Bollywood.
+Before the song announcement, Dosanjh was reported to be roped in for a party-track song on 5 November 2024 and confirmed on 21 November 2024.
 The song was recorded at Prasad Studios and V Studios.
-The filming was shooted in Film City, Mumbai around April 2024 and finished shooting when the film's shooting was wrapped up.
+The filming was done in Film City, Mumbai around April 2024 and finished shooting when the film's shooting was wrapped up.
 "Nain Matakka" was referred to be the ultimate dance anthem, a foot tapping, peppy number, high energy party-track, and party anthem.

 The second single "Pikley Pom" which was sung by Indian composer and singer Vishal Mishra and Indian child singer Riya Seepana who is daughter of Dhanunjay Seepana and marks her debut through this song.
 The Malayalam lyrics were penned by Adviteeya Vojjala.
 The Backing Vocals for Malayalam were sung by Adviteeya Vojjala, Sruthi Ranjani, Pranati, Vagdevi Sahithi Chaganti, and Rajini Keerthana.
 The song was recorded at Prasad Studios and V Studios.
 The song features Dhawan, Zara Zyanna, and Rajpal Yadav with Wamiqa Gabbi making a glimpse.
-The song was shooted in Kerala.
+The song was shot in Kerala.
 "Pikley Pom" was referred to be the cutest melody/song of the year.